soundpress/RulesOfNYC/docs/c26/index.rst

 *§ 12-05 Public Notice of Waiver Approvals.* ::

 All approved waivers shall be posted on the websites of both the CCPO and the campaign finance board in locations that are accessible by the public.
-In the event that an independently elected official (or an agency under the control of such an official), submits a written response for consideration by the CCPO pursuant to section 12-04(e), a copy of such response shall be included in the CCPO's public posting.
+In the event that an independently elected official (or an agency under the control of such an official), submits a written response for consideration by the CCPO pursuant to 43 RCNY § 12-04(e), a copy of such response shall be included in the CCPO's public posting.